bhickey77/social-platform-local-crate/README.md

 ## Create AWS Account to host photos
 1. Create AWS account.
-    a.
-Create S3 bucket.
+2. Create S3 bucket.
-    b.
-Retrieve keys from AWS
+3. Retrieve keys from AWS
-        * Click account username in navbar
+4. Click account username in navbar
-        * Select 'My Security Credentials'
+5. Select 'My Security Credentials'
-        * Select access keys
+6. Select access keys
-        * Click 'Create new access key' - save this in the .env file
+7. Click 'Create new access key' - save this in the .env file

 ### Admin Creation
 This is an important step!
 The app does not have functionality to crate an admin from a live deployed app.